makerdao/community/governance/polls/DC-IAM ETH-B Initial Parameters - December 7, 2020.md

 * The Debt Ceiling Instant Access Module will be deployed to mainnet.
 * The Debt Ceiling Instant Access Module will be granted permissions to modify debt ceilings in the weekly Executive Vote on the Friday following the conclusion of this poll.
 * The above Debt Ceiling Instant Access Module parameters will be set for ETH-B in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+* If the Friday executive passes, then these changes will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**